 The railroad connected the Red Mountain Mining District’s towns to the bustling city of Silverton and allowed the mines to ship medium and low-grade ore to smelters in Durango and Pueblo.

 The first automobile descended the Red Mountain wagon road to Ouray in 1910 when Ouray doctor L.G.
 Crosby and some companions made the six-mile journey from Ouray to Ironton in a new Model T on a house call.
-This trip made immediate news and Dr. Crosby and his passengers were hailed as heroes:
+This trip made immediate news, and Dr. Crosby and his passengers were hailed as heroes:

 “It was a trip that few believed could ever be accomplished.
-It was one of the most exhilarating, thrilling, unusual, and stirring automobile trips that could be taken or imagined”
+It was one of the most exhilarating, thrilling, unusual, and stirring automobile trips that could be taken or imagined.”

-In 1924, the Colorado Department of Highways improved Mears’ work and began to upgrade the road for automobile travel.
+In 1924, the Colorado Department of Highways improved Mears’ work and upgraded the road for automobile travel.
 Several changes were made at this time, but one of Mears’ greatest feats – the 200-foot-long, 17-foot-wide Ouray Tunnel, remained the same.
 Today, its original integrity is still intact.
 Mears’ original course was extremely narrow outside of Ouray and was located closer to the Uncompahgre River than modern US 550.
 However, above Bear Creek Falls, US 550 still follows Mears’ initial shelf.

 The 1930 State Highways map showed US 550 as a patchwork of a graded and surfaced road.
 Armed with improved snow-clearing machinery, the state kept the road open year-round for the first time in 1935.